How to Build the Foundation of an Accessible Online Course

 Share this article

 More students are learning online than ever before.
 While many educators are gradually making the move back to the classroom, we can expect to see virtual learning continue.
-Accessibility remains a critical consideration for educators; online courses require review and structuring to ensure all students have an equal opportunity to learn.
+Accessibility remains a critical consideration for educators, and any online course you design requires careful review and structuring to ensure all students have an equal opportunity to learn.

 What makes a course accessible?